Official websites use .gov

 The composite image shows the structure of a compartmental computational model of the giant GABAergic neurons (GGNs) superimposed on dextran-dyed mushroom bodies in the locust brain.
 Different branches of GGN are shown in different colors.
 GGNs, only one on each side of the brain, regulate the firing of tens of thousands of olfactory neurons through feedback inhibition.

-Development of the olfactory system
+Development of olfactory system structure and function

 Publications